|Full Name||Stephen Parry|

 Prospering with the bat during a spell of grade cricket in Perth during the winter of 2010/11 gave him the confidence that he could turn himself into a genuine all-rounder, and that notion was only enhanced with a second XI Championship ton in the 2011 summer.

 Parry has captained Lancashire's second string, and has been described as a young Daniel Vettori by Peter Moores.
-He led the second string to one-day Trophy glory in September 2012 when the Red Rose beat Durham by 76 runs at Crosby.
+He led the second string to one-day Trophy glory in 2012 and 2013 and a share of the 2ndXI Championship title with Middlesex in 2013.

 It is high praise indeed for the player who scooped Lancashire's Young Player of the Year award in 2009.
 He narrowly missed out on the magic moment award too after pulling off a stunning catch to dismiss Nottinghamshire's Adam Voges in a Twenty20 Cup group match at Old Trafford.